CycleOperators/docs/docs/basics/topup-account.md

 ## Withdrawing Funds

-You can withdraw any unspent funds from your account at any time using the webapp: [cycleops.dev/billing](https://cycleops.dev/billing).
+You can withdraw any unspent funds from your account at any time using the webapp: [cycleops.dev/app/personal/billing](https://cycleops.dev/app/personal/billing).
 Withdrawals will currently be sent to the wallet address of your choosing.

 ![withdraw.png](./img/withdraw.png)

 ## Keep It Topped!

 If there are insufficient funds to pay for the cycles required by your canisters, the top-up will fail.
-We will send as many cycles as your top-up account will cover, so in fact a partial top-up will occur.

 To help you stay on top of things, notifications can be configured to be let you know of top-up failures, or when your top-up account balance starts to get low.
 Your notification settings can be managed in the webapp: [cycleops.dev/app/personal/settings](https://cycleops.dev/app/personal/settings).